thebrumby/HotWalletClaimer/README.md

 # Telegram Claim Assistant - Mine HOT & More!

 To support the ongoing development of this project, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) in exchange for the hours spent every day maintaining the script and providing support.
-Alternatively, help me monetize YouTube by subscribing and watching some content.
+Alternatively, it costs nothing to help me monetize YouTube by subscribing and watching some content.
 Read why in [docs/YOUTUBE.md](docs/YOUTUBE.md).

 - **YouTube Channel:** [Crypto Chat with Phil](https://www.youtube.com/channel/UCygSGwCLIaQAZiYs1lLcRGw)